·

 verb “ground”

-ground; he grounds; past grounded, part. grounded; ger. grounding
+infinitive ground; he grounds; past tense grounded; past part. grounded; ger. grounding

 1. to restrict someone, usually a young person, to their home as a punishment